sb2nov/mac-setup/README.md

 ## System update

 First thing you need to do, on any OS acutally, is update the system!
 For that: **Apple Icon > Software Update...**

+## System preferences

+If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
+Feel free to follow these, or to ignore them, depending on your personal preferences.

+In **Apple Icon > System Preferences**:

+- Trackpad > Tap to click
+- Keyboard > Key Repeat > Fast (all the way to the right)
+- Keyboard > Delay Until Repeat > Short (all the way to the right)
+- Dock > Automatically hide and show the Dock

 ## Google Chrome